tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 - `actions/checkout@v3` - For checking out the repository
 - `actions/setup-python@v4` - For setting up Python
-- `actions/upload-artifact@v2` - For uploading build artifacts
+- `actions/upload-artifact@v1` - For uploading build artifacts

 If you encounter compatibility issues, you may need to adjust these versions.
+We specifically use v1 of the upload-artifact action for better compatibility.

 ### Adding Additional Dependencies